DavidWells/analytics/packages/analytics-plugin-crazy-egg/README.md

 ## How to use

 The `@analytics/crazy-egg` package works in [the browser](#browser-usage).
-To use, install the package, include it in your project, and initialize the plugin with [analytics](https://www.npmjs.com/package/analytics).
+To use, install the package, include in your project and initialize the plugin with [analytics](https://www.npmjs.com/package/analytics).

 Below is an example of how to use the browser plugin.